 To answer this we need to look a little more closely at the science.
 Rifampicin and rifabutin are two antibiotics known as enzyme-inducing antibiotics.
 This means they can increase the enzymes in your body.
 Subsequently, this increases the metabolism of oestrogens and progestogens, the hormones contained within the combined pill that work to prevent pregnancy.
 The result is a direct hit on its efficacy.

 All other antibiotics are non-enzyme-inducing, and these will not have any effect on the pill.
 There is no compromise in efficacy and no other precautions regarding contraception are required.
-The good news is most antibiotics commonly prescribed are non-enzyme-inducing, and your pill will continue to work just fine.
+The good news is most antibiotics commonly prescribed are non-enzyme-inducing, and your birth control pill will continue to work just fine.
 Phew!

 It is worth noting, however, that while these antibiotics may not directly impact the efficacy of the pill, other side effects may create issues.
 Antibiotics of any type can cause vomiting or severe diarrhoea.
 You may also be experiencing these symptoms due to the illness itself.